arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	_Create New Virtual Machine from Gallery_

-	> **Speaking Point:** With the collaboration with Puppet Labs, we've made it very easy to go and create Puppet Masters from within Windows Azure by adding a Puppet Master image to our platform image repository.
+	> **Speaking Point:** With the collaboration with Puppet Labs, we've made it very easy to go and create Puppet Masters from within Azure by adding a Puppet Master image to our platform image repository.

 1. Select **Puppet Labs** from the left panel and show the **Puppet Master** image.